24 Jul All You Need to Know About Yerba Mate

 Beneficio or Aging

 Beneficio, also known as ageing, is one of the most important steps of yerba mate processing.
 This is where it develops its flavour and turns into a top quality “tea”.
 The Beneficio process takes a minimum of 6 months, but can sometimes even last for up to 24 months.
-The longer the time the less bitter the flavor.
+The longer the time the less bitter the flavour.
 The colour also changes during ageing from a deep bright green to a pale green.

 Milling